bowdoincollege/ccoe-tagging-standards/README.md

 Each tab is a label consisting of a user-defined key and value.
 Tags are used to help manage, identify, organize, search for and filter resources.
 Tags can be created to categorize resources by purpose, owner, environment, or other criteria.

 Each tag has two parts:

-- tag key (for example: costcenter, Name, environment).
-Tag keys may be case sensitive depending on the cloud provider
-- A tag value (for example: 1234556, prod).
-Like tag keys, tag values may be case sensitive depending on the cloud provider
+1. A tag key (such as `costcenter` or `environment`).
+1. A tag value (such as `1234556` or `prod`).

 This document provides an overview and definition of tags required by Bowdoin College and the standards for those keys and value that are expected.
 This is not meant to prevent other tags from being created but intended to create a baseline of common tags.
 Should a new tag become required, it should be added to this document.

-Conventions Used in this Document
+## Conventions Used in this Document

 ## General Naming standard